An Earned Value Management Software: Primavera P6

 Performance measurement is the process of analyzing the productivity of a project at a specific point.
 Therefore it should be made periodically to recognize how well the project is going.
 Without having a proper performance measurement system in place, it will be difficult for a project manager to make decisions.

 In this article, we demonstrated the capabilities of Primavera P6 as an Earned Value Management Software.
 Simply put, Planned Value, Actual Cost and Earned Value are the basic calculations of the earned value management.
-Schedule Variance and Cost Variance are effective tools for measuring projects cost and schedule performance.
+Schedule Variance and Cost Variance are effective tools for measuring project cost and schedule performance.

 In order to perform effective Earned Value Management, WBS (Work Breakdown Structure) of the project should be well organized.
 Activity relationships should represent real project execution methods and resources which are allocated to the activities should represent the nature of work.